This DIY tutorial teaches how to make Olaf Christmas ornaments inspired by the Disney movie Frozen using polymer clay.

 - Wire cutters

-- Ornament hooks or jute twine
+- Ornament hooks or baker’s twine, jute twine, string, or ribbon

-- Oven bake clay bond and glaze pack (optional)
+- Oven-bake clay bond and glaze pack (optional)

 Related: Elf Peg Doll Ornaments Kids Can Make